brontosaurusrex/brontosaurusrex.github.io/books.md

 > Either there’s loads of dark matter out there,
 > frustratingly successful in escaping detection by today’s ultrasensitive
 > instruments.
 Or all these diligent scientists are chasing a phantom.

+## The Kaiju Preservation Society (John Scalzi - 2022)

+> "The barrier between our worlds right now is thin, and this kaiju is feeding energy into it, but it's not thin enough for this or any other kaiju to get through, and if any other kaiju comes along, she will move to fight it and in doing so remove the energy that's keeping the barrier thin."

+> We all need a pop song from time to time, particularly after a stretch of darkness.